 Let’s learn more in detail about the nerve cell and its functions.

 What is Nerve Cell?

-Nerve cell is also known as the neuron.
+A nerve cell is also known as a neuron.
 It is mainly involved in receiving and transmitting information to different parts of the body.

 Also Refer: Neuron And Nerves